How to really measure operator gradients in ADAPT-VQE: Introduction

-More recently, Grimsley et al. introduced the Adaptive Derivative-Assembled Problem-Tailored ansatz (ADAPT)-VQE algorithm which circumvents the choice-of-ansatz conundrum by iteratively growing problem-specific ans\"atze on the fly \cite{OG_ADAPT}.
-Starting from some initial state, e.g. the Hartree-Fock solution and a user-defined operator pool, a parametrized unitary is appended to the ansatz in each iteration, followed by ordinary VQE.
-Assuming that the VQE subroutine terminates at a point with vanishing gradients (ideally a minimum), the gradient of the energy with respect to the variational parameter of each candidate operator from the pool is measured, and the operator with the largest gradient magnitude is added to the ansatz.
+To address these issues, Grimsley et al. introduced the Adaptive Derivative-Assembled Problem-Tailored ansatz (ADAPT)-VQE algorithm which circumvents the choice-of-ansatz conundrum by iteratively growing problem-specific ans\"atze on the fly \cite{OG_ADAPT}.
+Starting from some initial state, e.g., the Hartree-Fock solution and a user-defined operator pool, a parametrized unitary is appended to the ansatz in each iteration, followed by ordinary VQE.
+Assuming that the VQE subroutine terminates at a minimum, the gradient of the energy with respect to the variational parameter of each candidate operator from the pool is measured, and the operator with the largest gradient magnitude is added to the ansatz.
 The iterative procedure is repeated until the pool gradient norm falls below a chosen threshold, thus yielding in principle arbitrarily accurate ans\"atze.
-Furthermore, since a high-gradient operator is added to the guess in each iteration, the VQE procedure avoids barren plateaus and is resistant to high-energy traps \cite{Grimsley2023}.
+Furthermore, since a high-gradient operator is added to the guess in each iteration, the VQE procedure avoids barren plateaus and is resistant to local traps \cite{Grimsley2023}.
 However, the well-optimizable and NISQ-friendly ans\"atze come with significant measurement overhead associated with measuring the gradient of every pool operator in each ADAPT iteration.
-For electronic Hamiltonians with $\mathcal{O}(N^4)$ terms and certain hardware-efficient operator pools whose size grows as $\mathcal{O}(N^4)$, evaluating the pool gradient requires measuring $\mathcal{O}(N^8)$ observables where $N$ is the number of qubits.
+For electronic Hamiltonians with $\mathcal{O}(N^4)$ terms and the gate-efficient qubit~\cite{qubitADAPT}, qubit-excitation (QEB)~\cite{QEB_ADAPT_VQE}, and Coupled-Exchange Operator (CEO)~\cite{Ramoa2025} pools whose size grows as $\mathcal{O}(N^4)$, evaluating the pool gradient requires measuring $\mathcal{O}(N^8)$ observables where $N$ is the number of qubits.